 Additionally, Ilan used other data frameworks to help a company intervene in customer relationships to improve retention rates, noting the value of keeping existing customers over finding new ones.

 Senior Financial Controller Edwin Ang for Foodpanda, a food delivery company, has seen its dashboard, which provides several data points for addressing profit and loss, as one of the company's greatest internal achievements.

 The dashboard's real-time data provided insight into the effectiveness of user incentives, pricing, new customer reach and other metrics.
 The immediacy of the data allows the company to proactively make decisions instead of waiting for the month to close and relying on old data.

 Interim CFO for Data and Analytics Ben Goodband at the London Stock Exchange Group uses cloud-based software and machine learning predictive analytics to increase the accuracy of forecasts on sales data.

-Ben noted the adoption transition for this new technology system was challenging because of old processes but said the key was collaboration among team members in traditionally siloed aspects of the company—such as finance and data science.
-What’s more, Ben believes the CFO is a necessary bridge between these groups, thanks to their ability to frame and contextualize questions around company strategy.
+He noted the adoption transition for this new technology system was challenging because of old processes but said the key was collaboration among team members in traditionally siloed aspects of the company, such as finance and data science.
+What's more, Ben believes the CFO is a necessary bridge between these groups through their ability to frame and contextualise questions about company strategy.

 Meet With a Vena Expert for Data-Driven Finance Solutions